googleapis/sdk-platform-java/library_generation/README.md

 ## Environment

-Use Linux environment and install java runtime environment.
+Use Linux environment and install java runtime environment (8 or above).

+## Prerequisite
+In order to generate a GAPIC library, you need to pull `google/` from [googleapis](https://github.com/googleapis/googleapis) and put it into the directory containing `generate_library.sh` since protos in `google/` are likely referenced by protos from which the library are generated.

+In most cases, the `proto_path` is a subdirectory within `google/`.

 ## Parameters to run `generate_library.sh`